BiDAlab/UWF4DR-Benchmark/README.md

 ## Foundation Model: RETFound

-This repository includes support for models fine-tuned from **RETFound**, the large-scale retinal foundation model introduced by:

-Zhou et al., *"A foundation model for generalizable disease detection from retinal images"*, Nature, 2023.
+This repository includes support for models fine-tuned from **RETFound**, the large-scale retinal foundation model introduced by Zhou et al. in *"A foundation model for generalizable disease detection from retinal images"* (Nature, 2023).

-Official Keras implementation:
-https://github.com/wangseann/RETFound_MAE_keras
+The official Keras implementation of RETFound is available in the following repository: https://github.com/wangseann/RETFound_MAE_keras

-Within the framework of this work, RETFound is incorporated as one of the evaluated architectures and is used both as an individual classifier and as a feature extractor for the feature-level fusion experiments described in the paper.
+Within the framework of this work, RETFound is incorporated as one of the evaluated architectures and is used both as an individual classifier and as a feature extractor for MLP-based feature-level fusion experiments described in the associated paper.

 ### License